1983... (A Merman I Should Turn to Be): Reception

-In reviews of Electric Ladyland, "1983… (A Merman I Should Turn to Be)" has often been identified as a highlight of the album.
+In reviews of Electric Ladyland, "1983...
+(A Merman I Should Turn to Be)" has often been identified as a highlight of the album.
 Writing for the BBC in 2007, critic Chris Jones described the track as a "stoned classic", praising the way it "[utilises] washes of backwards tape, jazzy timeshifts and far out fish-friendly lyrics to tell the tale of future apocalypse and return to the oceans".
-English music magazine Uncut writer John Robinson has summed up the track as a "brain-frying psychedelic epic", while Cub Koda of website AllMusic labels the track simply as "spacy".
+English music magazine Uncut writer John Robinson characterized the track as a "brain-frying psychedelic epic", while Cub Koda of website AllMusic labels the track simply as "spacy".

 American music magazine Rolling Stone treated the song slightly differently: Dedicating a paragraph of his 1968 review of Electric Ladyland to the track, writer Tony Glover summarised the lyrical content of the song before noting that "With tape loops, melancholy guitar and the flute of Chris Wood ...
 Hendrix structures a beautiful undersea mood – only to destroy it with some heavy-handed guitar.
 My first reaction was, why did he have to do that?
 Then I thought that he created a beautiful thing, but lost faith [in] it, and so destroyed it before anybody else could – in several ways, a bummer."